Pavithra-040404/VLSI-LAB-EXP-1/README.md

+# EXP.NO:01
-# VLSI-LAB-EXPERIMENTS
+# DATE :13/02/2024
+# SIMULATION AND IMPLEMENTATION OF LOGIC GATES,ADDERS AND SUBTRACTOR
 # AIM:
-To simulate and synthesis Logic Gates,Adders and Subtractor using vivado 2023.2.
+To simulate and synthesis Logic Gates,Adders and Subtractor using vivado 2023.2
 # APPARATUS REQUIRED:
 vivado 2023.2
 # PROCEDURE: